Seymour Stedman: Political career

-In 1890 the precocious Stedman decided that he wanted to become a public orator on behalf of the Democratic Party.
+In 1890, Stedman decided that he wanted to become a public orator on behalf of the Democratic Party.
 He honed his skill speaking before the public, specializing in matters dealing with tariff legislation.
 His development as an aspiring Democratic politician came to an end in 1894, however, when the great strike of the American Railway Union headed by Eugene V. Debs, centered in Chicago and which Stedman supported as an official public speaker of the union, was crushed by judicial injunction and federal troops sent into Illinois by President Grover Cleveland.
 Stedman left the ranks of the Democratic Party in protest over this heavy-handed action of the Democratic president.

 In the aftermath of the defeated strike, Gene Debs was incarcerated for six months at Woodstock Jail in Chicago, where he was turned to the doctrine of socialism by the jailhouse visits of Milwaukee newspaper editor Victor L. Berger.
-Stedman would not be far behind the union leader, following a brief stint in the People's Party as a radical populist.
+Stedman would not be far behind the union leader, following a brief stint in the Populist Party.
 He was an early booster of Debs for President of the United States, helping to establish the "Central E.V.
 Debs Club" in Chicago on May 20, 1896, and being elected president of the new booster organization by the gathering.

 Stedman was elected to the 1896 National Convention of the People's Party, held in St. Louis, where he attempted to start a movement among the delegates to draft Gene Debs as the nominee of the organization for President of the United States.
 Nearly one-third of the 1300 assembled delegates signed a petition calling for Debs that Stedman circulated.
 His effort was short-circuited by a trick of the supporters of William Jennings Bryan, however, when the gas lights were shut out on the convention.
 The following day a statement by Debs was read to the convention indicating that he had no desire to run for president and the bid was over, leaving Stedman to support Bryan in the 1896 campaign.